TheBrianGuy/EasySWFSender/README.md

     ```bash
     # For Email Message
     EMAIL_DEFAULT_FROM="from@example.com"
-    EMAIL_HOST="example.com" # In production will be root url for devise messages
+    EMAIL_HOST="example.com" # In production will be root url for devise links
     EMAIL_ADDRESS="smtp.email.com"
     EMAIL_DOMAIN="example.com"
     EMAIL_USERNAME="username"